Seagate/cortx-hare/README.md

   sudo yum -y install consul-1.9.1
   ```

-* Install Motr.
+* Build and Install Motr.

-  * .. from RPMs
-    ```sh
-    sudo yum -y install cortx-motr cortx-motr-devel
-    ```

-  * .. or from [sources](https://github.com/Seagate/cortx-motr/blob/main/doc/Quick-Start-Guide.rst) use this link to build Motr from source.
+  *  from sources use [this](https://github.com/Seagate/cortx-motr/blob/main/doc/Quick-Start-Guide.rst) link to build Motr from source.
 Once you built Motr continue with the steps listed below.

     ```sh
     sudo scripts/install-motr-service --link